wattdepot/wattdepot.github.io/src/technology/quickstart.md

 _* If you would prefer to not get alerts, you can leave wither the alert e-mail field or the SMS number field blank._

-# Step 3 - Register your OPQBox.
+# 3. Register your OPQBox

 After you have created your account, you can register your OPQBox (or OPQBoxes) with your account.

 1. Make sure you are on the [device administration page](http://emilia.hawaii.edu:8194/admin/device).